AdobeDocs/primetime.pt-BR/help/digital-rights-management/multi-drm-workflows/license-token-req-resp-ref/fairplay-license-token-request.md

 ---

-# Resposta e solicitação de token de licença do FairPlay {#fairplay-license-token-request-response}
+# Solicitação e resposta do token de licença do FairPlay {#fairplay-license-token-request-response}

 A interface do token de licença do FairPlay fornece serviços de produção e teste.
 Esta solicitação retorna um token que pode ser resgatado para uma licença do FairPlay.